Coniston - Duddon Valley - Eskdale drive

 Coordinates: N 54.28424, W 3.23474

-Duddon Iron Furnace was built in 1736 and is a fine example of historic industry in the area.
+Duddon Iron Furnace operated from 1736 to 1867 and is a fine example of historic industry in the area.
 Close to but well hidden from the road, this impressive old furnace site is well worth a visit.
 The site is only a few metres along the track from the road and is free entry with apparently no visiting restrictions.
 A plaque by the entrance gate tells you more about the site which claims to be ‘one of the most impressive charcoal fired blast furnaces in Britain’.
 The buildings are still in relatively good condition and you are free to wonder around at your leisure.
 Free parking but no facilities.

 Turn around to retrace your steps back over the narrow bridge at the traffic lights.
 Immediately after the bridge take the left hand turn to Ulpha.
 This is now the Duddon Valley road which is quite narrow and winding but provides some fabulous views up the valley.
 After approx 2 miles, the road opens up and drops down towards the river.
 There are a number of layby parking areas where access to the river can be gained.

 Distance: 14.5 miles

 Location: Duddon Valley access area

 A fabulous open access area adjacent to the road and the River Duddon.
 There are plenty of good grassy areas inbetween the bracken which are ideal for a picnic next to the river.
 The shallow, crystal clear water with small pools and cascades is perfect for a paddle on a good day and there are fine views of the surrounding hills.
 The Duddon Valley was also a favourite of the famous poet William Wordsworth, in 1820 he published “The River Duddon, A Series of Sonnets”.
 The access from the road is naturally a little rough but relatively easy.
 Free roadside parking but no facilities on site.